JakeSteam/blog-programming/_posts/2019-01-30-using-stickylayoutmanager-to-give-your-recyclerview-sticky-headers.md

     - ViewHolder
 ---

-Once you’ve created a RecyclerView with headers and content, it’s often useful to have the headers “sticky”.
-Sticky headers will display over the top of your content, and help your app’s users keep track of which section they are currently in.
+Once you've created a RecyclerView with headers and content, it's often useful to have the headers "sticky".
+Sticky headers will display over the top of your content, and help your app's users keep track of which section they are currently in.

-This tutorial will cover adding sticky headers to your existing implementation in just a few lines using [qiujayen’s Sticky-LayoutManager library](https://github.com/qiujayen/sticky-layoutmanager).
-If you haven’t yet created a RecyclerView, I’ve [previously written a tutorial on creating RecyclerViews](https://blog.jakelee.co.uk/creating-a-recyclerview-with-multiple-content-types-and-layouts-in-kotlin) with multiple content types which may be useful.
+This tutorial will cover adding sticky headers to your existing implementation in just a few lines using [qiujayen's Sticky-LayoutManager library](https://github.com/qiujayen/sticky-layoutmanager).
+If you haven't yet created a RecyclerView, I've [previously written a tutorial on creating RecyclerViews](https://blog.jakelee.co.uk/creating-a-recyclerview-with-multiple-content-types-and-layouts-in-kotlin) with multiple content types which may be useful.

 ## Adding StickyLayoutManager library